Do a business energy audit

 No

-Installing a whirlybird or vent in the ceiling may also reduce the heat build-up in your roof cavity.
+Install a whirlybird or vent in the ceiling to reduce the heat build-up in your roof cavity.
 Vents that can be closed in the winter are ideal.

 Do you have a building management system?
 Yes